Lokesh1028/OutfitAdvicer/README.md

 User Interaction: Users input an occasion, and the app processes the input to retrieve matching outfit advice from the dataset.

+**Installation**
+ 1. Clone the Repository
+ 2. run the command in the terminal with the file directory npm install
+    After installing dependencies.
+      npm run dev
+ 3. this runs the app and follow the link to use the application

+**Contact**

+For questions or feedback, feel free to reach out:

+Email: lokeshreddy1631@gmail.com

+GitHub: Lokesh1028

+Enjoy using the OutfitAdvicer App! 🎉👗👔